‘Kids can drown without a sound!’ is our statewide water safety and drowning prevention campaign with a focus on inflatable and portable pools.

 Portable and inflatable pools have the same drowning risk as permanent pools, in fact 1 in 5 swimming pools children drown in is portable.

-Brochures and posters are available for download in 17 languages under ‘Downloads’ and ‘Available Translations’ below.
+Brochures and posters are available for download in 17 languages under ‘Downloads’ and ‘Available Translations’ tabs below.

 Printed copies of these resources in English, Arabic, Traditional Chinese, Simplified Chinese, Korean and Vietnamese for free from the Resources to order page.
 These resources were developed after focus group testing by the NSW Multicultural Health Communication Service.